jph98/manuals/gigrig-g3.md

 * Deep Edit > Expr Midi 1 > ON > Channel 1 > Heel 000 > Toe 127 > Control 2

+# Volume Control

+I don't know how the More or Less functions as above.
+But to turn on volume pedal, set:

+Exp Vol 1 - ON, then set Toe (o), Heel (100)

+and voila.

+# Questions

+When to use pre-gain and post-gain?

 # General

 * FX Enabled required for send/return